NouranAlSharawneh/expense_tracker_mobile_app/README.md

-# expense_tracker
+# Expense Tracker

-A new Flutter project.
+A new Flutter project, that tracks your expenses and displays them in a chart

 ## Getting Started